IanCassTwo/edgeworker-oidc/centralized/README.md

 ### Rules
 Property Manager should be configured like so:-

-1. Create an empty rule called "Authentication"
+1. Create an empty rule called "Edgeworker"
-2. Create a child rule of "Authentication" called "Edgeworker"
    - IF path matches /oidc/*
       - Edgeworkers behaviour
       - Allow POST